ihmeuw/vivarium_gates_lsff_2026/legacy/vivarium_gates_lsff_by_wealth_quintile/README.md

 **Note: This won't work unless you are on Linux and an x86 processor.**

+Then:

-Activate your environment with `conda activate ./.conda_env`, then you can run `snakemake` to reproduce the results.
+- Activate your environment with `conda activate ./.conda_env`.

-One caveat is the raw input data from surveys, which isn't included in the repository.
-If you are on the IHME cluster this will be loaded from J:\Data; otherwise, you'll need to download this data yourself, and update the corresponding notebooks.
+- Install the utilities with `pip install -e .`.
+- Run `snakemake` to reproduce the results.

+This will only work on the IHME cluster, since it loads GBD and GHDx data.